Xlocsinjr/progProject/README.md

 is shown in chart 1.
 The user will then have the option to "zoom in" to a particular continent.

+- (optional) Clicking countries on the world map will show data for those countries in chart 2 (the bar chart).
+In menu to the side these countries can be removed from the bar chart.

 #### Sketch
 ![](doc/ideaSketch.png)